GVProf/GVProf/docs/darknet.md

 - *data_flow* - *redundant values*

 `upsampling_layer.c: 91` and `convolution_kernels.cu: 559`.
-In the generated data flow graph, we found that the nodes that invokes the `fill_ongpu` kernel always have redundant accesses.
-Because we run the inference mode only, the arrays are initialized with zeros and fill zeros again.
-To optimize it out, we can set up a flag for each array to indicate if it is "clean".
+In the generated data flow graph, we found that the nodes annotated with the `fill_ongpu` kernel always have redundant accesses.
+Because we run the inference mode only, the arrays are initialized with zeros and filled zeros again.
+To optimize it, we can set up a flag for each array to indicate if it is "clean".
 A "clean" array shouldn't be filled zeros again.